ropensci/qualtRics/README.md

 If you have a request (like adding a new argument), please leave it [here](https://github.com/JasperHG90/qualtRics/issues)

 ### Changelog

+**[v1.0]**

+- Added a new function 'readSurvey()'.
+This function is used in the 'getSurvey()' function but will also work with surveys downloaded manually from Qualtrics.
+Standard columns (completed survey/startDate/endDate etc.) are now converted to their proper data types.
+- Added several new parameters to 'getSurvey()' function.
+HT @samuelkaminsky
+  * *LastResponseId*: If used, only responses that were filled out later than this ID will be downloaded.
+  * *UseLabels*: If TRUE, download will contain character labels.
+Else, download will contain choice labels.
+  * *StartDate*: Only download responses after this date.
+  * *EndDate*: Only download responses before this date.
+- Survey downloads should be faster now; getSurvey() no longer sleeps when checking download status.
+Also added progress bar.

 **[v0.03]**
 - User can choose to save results directly in a folder through 'save_dir' parameter in `getSurvey()`